It’s official. Cryptocurrency is impossible to ignore.

 Cryptocurrency can be used for an almost infinite number of applications.
 Since the industry is so young, there’s still enormous potential for growth and development.
 The exciting projects on the market today are already disrupting global industries.
 Still, perhaps the most innovative concepts are yet to come.

 Cryptocurrency was born from a similar but not equal idea – the concept of digital cash.
-In 2008, Bitcoin’s unknown creator, Satoshi Nakomoto, released a whitepaper titled Bitcoin: A Peer-to-peer Electronic Cash System.
+In 2008, Bitcoin’s unknown creator, Satoshi Nakamoto, released a whitepaper titled Bitcoin: A Peer-to-peer Electronic Cash System.
 The technology described in this paper became Bitcoin, the precursor to all other cryptocurrencies on the market today.

 Satoshi envisioned a financial system that was free from the influence of centralized authorities.
 It would enable direct transactions between peers without any intermediaries.